Skip to main content

 Available transformation hooks:

-• filter_messages - Filter SQL rows before transformation
+• filter_messages - Filter message rows before transformation

 • prefilter_llm_history - Modify messages before sending to LLM